vineetk1/interact-keras-model/README.md

                         be retrieved from layers 3, 8, and 9; the default is the last layer
   --exptdOutFile fileName, -ef fileName
-                        path of a expected-output file; the data will be read from this file and compared to an output from a layer specified by "outputLayerNumbers"; the result of the comparison will be written to a file specified by "outFile" or to the default standard-output (stdout);
+                        path of an expected-output file; the data will be read from this file and compared to an output from a layer specified by "outputLayerNumbers"; the result of the comparison will be written to a file specified by "outFile" or to the default standard-output (stdout);
-                        the file suffix must be ".npy" and it must be a numpy array; ***Note: This feature is not implemented yet --outFile fileName, -of fileName
+                        the file suffix must be ".npy" and it must be a numpy array; ***Note: This feature is not implemented --outFile fileName, -of fileName
                         path of an output file; the output will be written to this file
 >>
 ```
 Use "session -s" to examine the state of this session.
 The "model file" was loaded previously using the "load" command.
 The rest of the settings are default, and can be changed using the "setup" sub-command.
-The "io input file", which provides the input data, is not loaded yet.
+The "io input file", which has the input data, is not loaded yet.
 The input data will be applied to the default "io input layer number" of 0.
 The "io output layer numbers" are not specified, so the default last layer number  will be picked when the model is run using the "run" sub-command.
 The "io output file" is not specifed yet, so the output will be sent to the standard-output (stdout).
-The "io expected output file" feature is not implemented yet.
+The "io expected output file" feature is not implemented.
 ```
 >>session -s
 model file: /home/vin/deepLearningProject/deepLearningModel.h5